NAMES OF GOD

 EL GIBBOR – Mighty God

 As Jeremiah testified, “No one is like You, O Lord.
 You are great, and Your Name is Mighty in power.”
 Jeremiah 10:6.
 When trouble and challenges pop up, we need to turn our eyes away from our difficulty and focus steadfastly on God’s great name, El Gibbor.
 If you need to prevail in your project or when praying for salvation for those in your family, you need the power and might of El Gibbor, our mighty God.
-Even David, a man after God’s own heart, counted on his 30 mighty men to protect him in battle.
-Our battles may or may not be physical, but we can always trust in our mighty God to have our backs.
+Our battles may or may not be physical, but we can always trust our mighty God to have our backs.
 “Your godliness will lead you forward, and the glory of the Lord will protect you from behind.”
 Isaiah 58:6-8.

 YHVH SABAOTH – Lord of Warrior Hosts